usecannon/safe-tx-hashes-util/README.md

 ## Community-Maintained User Interface Implementations

 > [!IMPORTANT]
-> Please be aware that interface implementations may introduce additional trust assumptions, such as relying on `npm` dependencies that have not undergone thorough review.
+> Please be aware that user interface implementations may introduce additional trust assumptions, such as relying on `npm` dependencies that have not undergone thorough review.
 Always verify and cross-reference with the main script.

 - [`safehashpreview.com`](https://www.safehashpreview.com):
   - Code: [`josepchetrit12/safe-tx-hashes-util`](https://github.com/josepchetrit12/safe-tx-hashes-util)